 And if each case is complicated, or needs to be personalized to a high degree, then you might want your agents to spend 5-20 minutes preparing for their call.
 In this case, it’s best you use a preview dialer.

 Question 3: What is the value of a dropped call?

 All data isn’t created equal.
-Calculate the cost of a phone number in your database based on conversion rate and your product value:
+Calculate the cost of a phone number in your database based on the conversion rate and your product value:

 Cost of a call= (product value x conversion rate) / 100

 For example, If your product value is $250, and your conversion rate is 2%, each phone number is worth $5 in revenue.
 This helps you estimate how much a dropped call is worth.